Jackarius090/plastic-pollution/README.md

 - Dividing tasks amongst team members: making sure we were working efficiently and had the most important tasks covered without doing things twice.
 - Effective communication: this was important while dividing tasks and making sure we were ready to come together and share what we had made.
 - The importance of UX design: without a dedicated UX designer we needed to come up with something ourselves.
-While we had 2 team members learning web developement, actually designing something thta looks good is a whole other skill, but one that was fun to try!
+While we had 2 team members learning web development, actually designing something that looks good is a whole other skill, but one that was fun to try!
 - Technical skills: We of course honed our skills in various technologies, such as: React, bootstrap and python libraries like Pandas and Matplotlib.
 - Sustainability awareness: while the focus of the project was a technical one to showcase our skills, we also learnt more about the plastic pollution crisis and what we can do to help.
 - Building a website takes a long time: this may be the first time we have built a website.
 But I underestimated the amount of time it takes to produce a good looking webpage.
 I hope this is something I can get better at with time.

 ## What is the impact of this project?

 The website will soon be hosted on GitHub Pages.
 Where anyone will be able to view it and be informed of plastic pollution.
-Long term this can hopefully make a difference to peoples perception of the plastic pollition crisis the world faces today.
+Long term this can hopefully make a difference to peoples perception of the plastic pollution crisis the world faces today.

 ## What next?

 We will continue to work on this project to make improvements to the design and functionality.
-There are many design adjustsments to make.
+There are many design adjustments to make.
 Some features that may be added in the future are:
 - forum section
 - sustainability quiz
 - plastic identification guide